 And the answer is simple: it’s either YES or NO.

-And if you haven’t, it can be scary and embarrassing as well.
-Researchers found that depression runs as high as 33% in patients after a heart attack due to feeling guilty and ashamed for their health3.
+If you haven’t, it can be overwhelming, scary and even embarrassing.
+Researchers found that depression runs as high as 33% in patients after a heart attack due to feeling guilty and ashamed for their health⁴.

-The consequences of not prioritizing your health can be significant or even deadly, and devastating to your loved ones.
+The consequences of not prioritizing health can be significant or even deadly, and devastating for your loved ones.

 If you’re like most appraisers, your life is centered around your profession and as a consequence your health has likely suffered.